ximenesyuri/typed/README.md

 2. using those custom types as type hints for `typed functions`
 3. checking the type hints at runtime.

-The lib includes a lot ready to use classes from different contexts.
+> `typed` includes a lot ready to use classes from different contexts.

+You can also use `typed` to create and validate data models similar to [pydantic](https://github.com/pydantic/pydantic).

 # Install